-Perhaps the most significant trend recognized by this PROS Plan is the urbanization of the County and the trend for people to live in transit served areas, with less reliance on the automobile.
-The Plan recognizes that people in these urban areas need trail and sidewalk systems for recreational walking or biking or for commuting, as well as places for gathering, meditation, recreation, connecting to nature, etc. To respond to this need, this PROS Plan proposes a new urban park classification which includes civic greens for gathering and urban wooded areas for connection to nature.
+Perhaps the most significant trend recognized by The 2012 PROS Plan is the urbanization of the County and the trend for people to live in transit served areas, with less reliance on the automobile.
+The Plan recognizes that people in these urban areas need trail and sidewalk systems for recreational walking or biking or for commuting, as well as places for gathering, meditation, recreation, connecting to nature, etc. Providing natural spaces in high density areas enhances ecosystems within the built environment.
+To respond to this need, The 2012 PROS Plan proposes a new urban park types in the park classification system and urban park facilities including, civic greens for gathering, community open space for a variety of uses, and urban wooded areas for connection to nature.
 In addition, service delivery strategies proposed for community gardens, dog parks, and other facilities include criteria for smaller versions of the facilities that are appropriate in urban areas.